Painting | Ancient Frescoes and Paintings | Graphics | Sculpture | Mosaic | Stained-glasses | Tapestry | Objets d'art | Photography | Asian Arts

 Crowned with ivy and dressed in an Antique-style toga which reveals a muscular shoulder, he holds the bunch of green grapes to his chest, seemingly wishing to squeeze the juice from the divine fruit.
 We can draw two conclusions from this: either that the Greek wine takes the guise of Eucharistic wine in order to bring ever more people to the feast; or that the wine of Christ transforms the bacchanalia into a kind of ‘universal Mass’.

-Caravaggio, 1593 - Oil on canvas, Galleria Borghese, Rome, Italye
+SICK BACCHUS, Caravaggio, 1593 - Oil on canvas, Galleria Borghese, Rome, Italy

 Cindy Sherman recreates this image, putting herself at the heart of it both as model and photographer.
 In this self-portrait as Bacchus, she reinterprets Caravaggio’s work.
 The pose, framing and light are the same, but the metamorphosis of the model’s body forces us to revisit this otherwise-familiar image.
 This photo accentuates the Christian character of the original work: Sherman attaches herself, body and soul, to the ‘grapes of the Lord’, which she holds ostentatiously in her hand.